dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 ### Tracing and metrics with observability

-By default, all calls between applications are traced and metrics are gathered to provide insights and diagnostics for applications, which is especially important in production scenarios.
-This gives you call graphs and metrics on the calls between your services.
+By default, all calls between applications are traced and metrics are gathered to provide insights and diagnostics for applications.
+This is especially important in production scenarios, providing call graphs and metrics on the calls between your services.
 For more information read about [observability]({{< ref observability-concept.md >}}).

 ### Access control